Spousal Support / Alimony

 In many of our cases, we must negotiate or litigate to achieve a minimization or termination of this sometimes oppressive obligation in our client’s best interest.

-Major Legal Changes to Oregon Family Law Regarding Spousal Support Modifications:
+Changes to US Tax Law Regarding Spousal Support:

 What are the different types of Spousal Support?

 While these are the three types of spousal support, the court can also award a combination.